 Remove loose dust and dirt from your wood flooring with a vacuum or sweep up with a soft brush.

 Use Broadleaf Wood Floor Cleaner diluted as directed with warm (not hot) water and applied with a well wrung out mop.
-Avoid generic wood floor cleaning products which tend to contain high levels of alkalis and can damage your wood floor finish over time.
-Most are in fact only suitable for floors finished with lacquer or varnish and if you read the instructions on the back tell you not to use them on oiled or waxed wood floors.
+Avoid supermarket wood floor cleaning products which tend to contain high levels of alkalis and can damage your wood floor finish over time.
+Most are in fact only suitable for floors finished with lacquer or varnish and if you read the instructions on the back tell you not to use them on oiled or waxed wood flooring.

 Use Broadleaf Wood Floor Wax to protect oil hardwax oil and wax finished wood floors, as well as to repair day to day scratches and signs of wear.